-Allegheny County Ignores Appeal Results & Sends Wrong Tax Bills.
+Allegheny County Ignores Appeal Results & Sends Wrong Tax Bills

-Allegheny County Sends Wrong Tax Bills.
+Allegheny County Sends Wrong Tax Bills

-This means that property owners, who actually won their appeals, are not receiving accurate property tax bills for 2013.
+This means that property owners who actually won their appeals are not receiving accurate property tax bills for 2013.

 If we all recall, the purpose of conducting the reassessments last year (in 2012) was so that property owners could appeal their new assessments before the property taxes were actually due.

 Over the last two weeks, our office has been inundated with calls and emails from clients who won their appeal and yet are still being billed at the original 2013 assessment amount.
-The same is happening to colleagues that I have spoken with.
+The same is happening to colleagues that we have spoken with.

-In short, even cases that have been updated with correct property assessments on the county website in January, are still receiving the wrong property tax bill in March.
+In short, even cases that have been updated with correct property assessments on the county website in January are still receiving the wrong property tax bill in March.

-What Should Property Owners do?
+What Should Property Owners Do?

 If you won your tax appeal, and are receiving an incorrect tax bill, you basically have 3 options: